Ph.D. in Curriculum & Instruction

 - Assessment: Design, implement and evaluate assessments to guide instruction and improve student learning.

-- 90 credit hours, 18 of which must be cognate courses in a specialization area
+- 90 credit hours, 24 of which may be in a specialization area

 - Comprehensive exam